What is Proportional Representation?

 Opponents of the coalition governments that traditional emerge from proportionate systems, also argue that the lack of a clear majority, would increase the likelihood of indecision, compromise, and discord within parliament, generating governments which appear weak or unstable in judgement.

-Developing a separate line of argument, opponents of proportional representation argue that it reduces the accountability between politicians a dedicated local area.
+Developing a separate line of argument, opponents of proportional representation argue that it reduces the accountability between politicians and a dedicated local area.
 This is said to be particularly prevalent with the STV or Party List versions of proportional representation.
-Under these formats, a particular local area with its own particular defined local needs (like a coastal town, an inner city district, or a rural area) lacks a constituency representative in Parliament who voters can go to, and who can stand up and champion that area’s particular interests and the impact that particular policies might be having on its inhabitants.
+Under these formats, a particular local area with its own particular defined local needs (such as a coastal town, an inner city district, or rural area) lacks a constituency representative in parliament who voters can go to, and who can stand up and champion that area’s particular interests, highlighting the impact that particular policies might be having on its inhabitants.

-Finally, opponents of proportional systems argue that this electoral format can provide representation to extremists groups in politics.
+Finally, opponents of proportional systems argue that this electoral format can provide representation to extremist groups in politics.
 Without an appropriate threshold in place, it is claimed that extremist parties can quickly gain a foothold in mainstream politics.
-In this context, campaigners sometimes make the historical reference the growth of the National Socialists in German politics during the 1920s.
+In this context, campaigners against PR, sometimes make the historical reference to the growth of the National Socialists in German politics during the 1920s.

 Yet at the same time, those favouring a political system which engages the public on an issue by issue basis, note how it can better reflect public opinion.
 After all, in Parliamentary elections, whether they are elected using a proportional system or not, voters only cast one vote every five years.
 That single vote is supposed to encompass their feelings on the entire wide range of policy areas, as well as reflecting their verdict on the competence of the existing administration.